ghostcap-gaming/BanBlade/README.md

 - **Integration with Panels**: Directly talks to Pterodactyl and WISP panels using their application API for more security.

 Possible Future Updates
+- Reason tracking and history.
 - Companion plugin to help communicate with the database and monitor in game chat using AI.
 - Communications bans.
 These would be the same way Valorant handles things as the existing gag/mute way is antiquated.
 This would auto support incremential punishments if a player keeps offending.
+- Multi game support.

 ## 📜 Requirements